A Pomeranzian Growth Theory of the Great Divergence: Introduction

-Then, following \cite{pomeranz2000}, I examine the case in which the economy, which is initially trapped in the Malthusian state, experiences a sudden increase in the supply of land used for agricultural production.\footnote{ Following \cite{pomeranz2000}, this study considers coal as a substitute for timber and assumes that the use of coal affects only the supply of agricultural goods.
-Although coal also affects the supply of manufacturing goods, the analysis for this case is left for future research. } With a sufficiently large land supply increase, the economy no longer needs to allocate all labor to the agricultural sector to feed households and their children and switches into the non-Malthusian state.
-Manufacturing productivity and per capita income grow in the non-Malthusian state.
-The non-Malthusian state is sustained if population growth is sufficiently slow relative to the growth in agricultural and manufacturing productivities.
+\cite{matsuyama1992} constructs a model of the Industrial Revolution that incorporates the above two characteristics.
+His model interprets that the Industrial Revolution was caused by an increase in agricultural (labor) productivity, which reallocated labor from agriculture to manufacturing and facilitated learning-by-doing in the manufacturing sector.
+However, his model does not explain why the Great Divergence occurred, that is, why agricultural (labor) productivity increased in Britain, but not in China.

-To further investigate the dynamics of the economy and quantify the magnitude of the relief of land constraints, I calibrate parameters and conduct numerical exercises.
-I find that the economy, initially trapped in the Malthusian state, where the population grows but per capita income is constant, experiences sustained per capita income growth and a decline in the share of agricultural employment after the sudden increase in land supply.
-These results are consistent with the historical facts.
+This study offers an explanation for the Great Divergence by incorporating three additional features into the model.
+The first additional factor introduced to explain the Great Divergence is land as an agricultural production input.
+Here, the relief of land constraints in the Pomeranzian hypothesis is interpreted as a sudden increase in land supply.\footnote{ Following \cite{pomeranz2000}, this study considers coal as a substitute for timber and assumes the following: The use of coal affects only the supply of agricultural goods.
+Although coal also affects the supply of manufacturing goods, an analysis of this case is left for future research. } By this assumption, this study qualitatively describes the Great Divergence as follows: Suppose that an economy is in the Malthusian state, in which with little land supply and a large population, all households are forced to work in the agricultural sector to produce a subsistence level of agricultural goods.
+Then, per capita income does not grow.
+The economy can produce a sufficient amount of agricultural goods with fewer households if the land supply suddenly and significantly increases because of an exogenous shock.
+Then, the economy switches to the non-Malthusian state, in which surplus labor now works in the manufacturing sector.
+The manufacturing productivity grows through learning-by-doing in the sector and per capita income increases.
+This study interprets this result as a description of the Industrial Revolution.